bitrise-io/devcenter/_articles/en/reviews/saml-draft.md

 1. Go to your organization's `Security` tab on [bitrise.io](https://www.bitrise.io).
 2. Copy the `Single Sign-On URL`.
 You will need this to add Bitrise as an app on your SAML SSO provider's site.
 3. Log into your own SAML SSO provider.
-4. Add Bitrise as an application using the copied Single Sign-On URL.
+4. Add Bitrise using the copied Single Sign-On URL.
 You're generating your Single Sign-On (SSO) credentials here which you will need in a minute on Bitrise.
 5. Add the generated SSO credentials to the `Identity provider sign-on URL` and `Certificate` fields on the `Security` tab.
 6. Click the `Configure SSO` button. ![](/img/SSO-page.jpg)